 Poll (parrot) explained

-Poll, nicknamed Polly,[1] was a pet African grey parrot originally owned by Rachel Jackson, but adopted by her husband Andrew Jackson after her death.
-It is commonly reported that Poll learned to shout profanities by listening to Andrew Jackson, and had to be removed from his 1845 funeral due to causing a disturbance with her foul language.[2]
+Poll, nicknamed Polly, was a pet parrot originally owned by Rachel Jackson but adopted after her death by her husband, U.S. president Andrew Jackson.
+According to an unauthenticated anecdote, Poll had to be removed from Jackson's funeral in 1845 after causing a disturbance by shouting profanities.

 Life

-Andrew Jackson purchased Poll for his wife for $25 in 1827, but she died a year later in 1828.
+Poll, nicknamed Polly,[1] was purchased by Andrew Jackson for his wife Rachel for $25 in 1827, a year before her death.
 Jackson loved Poll dearly, and often wrote letters to his nephew, William Donelson, asking about the bird's health; Donelson took care of Poll while Jackson could not.
 In his letters, Donelson described Poll as "fat and saucy" and predicted that she would "live to be an old Bird".
-Poll appeared less frequently in Jackson's letters after 1837, due in part to Jackson living with the bird at that point and no longer enquiring about her health.
+Poll appeared less frequently in Jackson's letters after 1837, due in part to Jackson living with the bird at that point.

 After Jackson's death, Poll was likely cared for by Jackson's remaining family at the Hermitage.
 The last known reference to Poll was in an 1850 letter written by Jackson's adoptive grandchildren.